 For Brazil the times really are a-changin’.
 Today Brazil is one of the world’s largest and most politically stable democracies.
-It lends money to the IMF, and despite the recent global economic troubles, its economy is doing well on both the domestic and international front.
-Recent massive oil and gas finds, along with its well-developed biofuels programme, make Brazil a serious player in the energy market, whatever measurement you choose to go by.
+It lends money to the IMF, and despite the recent global economic troubles, its economy is doing relatively well on both the domestic and international front.
+Recent large oil and gas finds, along with its well-developed biofuels programme, make Brazil a serious player in the energy market, whatever measurement you choose to go by.

 In the past decade Brazil has stepped out from the shadows to take its place at the top table, and not only as the regional leader in South America, both economically and politically, but also as a global leader.
 When Brazil speaks, people and governments around the world are sitting up and taking note.

 On 1 July 2012, the city of Rio de Janeriro was elected by UNESCO to be a World Heritage Centre due to its iconic landscape and setting.
 It is the 19th Brazilian World Heritage Centre.
 2015 is also the 450th anniversary of the founding of the city.
 For a full list click here.